foxtrot

 Complexity

-The library that I've used, Detritus.js, is pretty barebones when it comes specifically to voice.
-The only thing that it can do is encode PCM samples to Opus (if specified), create packets out of them and send them through the Discord voice server connection.
-However, its lack of helpers that can play the audio for you (see discord.js/voice) actually helped the development of this bot.
-Altering of the audio in real time was one of the things that I wanted to implement.
+The library I used, Detritus.js, is quite barebones when it comes to voice.
+It can encode PCM samples to Opus (if specified), create packets, and send them through the Discord voice server connection.
+However, it lacks higher-level helpers to play audio for you (see discord.js/voice).

-Audio mixer is used for mixing short audio clips and either silence or the currently playing audio.
-2 or more versions were made, and the current one is written in C++, because it's much faster in comparison to a mixer made in JavaScript.
+The audio mixer is used for mixing short audio clips with either silence or the currently playing audio.
+Two or more versions were made, and the current one is written in C++, as it is much faster than a JavaScript-based mixer.

 Branding